mweel1/usa_high_level/bike-os/index.md

 # Bike OS

-A directory of phone applications would be available for your bike-os that would be installed.
+A directory of licensed applications would be available for your bike-os that could be installed.

 OS's would have services in the web container to bind bike devices that would manage the attributes for a bike (turn signals, breaks lights, etc.) that the application an interface into.